magento/devdocs/guides/v2.2/magento-functional-testing-framework/cest/assertions.md

 group: mftf
 title: Assertions in the Magento Functional Testing Framework
 version: 2.2
-github_link: magento-functional-testing-framework/cest/annotations.md
+github_link: magento-functional-testing-framework/cest/assertions.md
 functional_areas:
  - Testing
 ---

-This topic contains general information about assertions in the MFTF and a reference list.
+This topic contains general information about assertions in the MFTF and the reference list of available assertions.

 ## Overview